 Julie had her last child at home, and is grateful to be able to help other women find their way to the right birth for themselves and their babies.
 She is also excited to offer well-woman care to AFH&BC, and to be able to provide holistic, evidence-based medical care to women from puberty to menopause.

-Erin Johnson is a certified nurse midwife and an Advanced Practice Nurse with a specialty in women’s health.
+Erin Keiper is a certified nurse midwife and an Advanced Practice Nurse with a specialty in women’s health.
 She was born and raised in Iowa, but spent the last five years living in Hawaii.
 She was inspired to become a nurse while providing complementary medicine therapy for breast, cervical, and ovarian cancer patients.
 As a nurse, Erin worked as a sexual assault nurse examiner to improve the quality of care for victims of assault.
 She was drawn to the birth center by her belief that birth is a crossroads; when women can learn to trust their own strength.
 They think it can’t possibly be done and then they do it!
+After moving to Alaska, Erin met and married the love of her life Jeffrey Keiper.
 In her free time, she enjoys running, biking, climbing, cooking, and painting.

 From a young age Amanda Penwell, who goes by Manga, loved pregnancy, birth and breastfeeding.
 As one of 7 kids, she saw the process played out in a way that made it a wonderful and fulfilling part of life.
 Her mother did not instill a fear of birth, but let her be a part of it as the normal part of life that it is.
 This is Manga’s foundation for knowing that birth is a normal and wonderful piece of family life.